Freehold Township, New Jersey: Police

+The Freehold Township Police Department has three major divisions; patrol, investigation, and services.
+The Chief of Police is George Baumann, who was appointed to the position in January 2020, following the retirement of former chief Ernest Schriefer.

-Fire Prevention
+Fire prevention

 The township offers various fire prevention programs for Freehold Township residents.

-Fire prevention courses
+Courses

 Freehold Township offers programs designed to prepare children on the importance of fire safety.
 These courses are engaging with students and are offered at Township schools and other municipal buildings.

-Fire squads
+Squads

 Freehold Township has two volunteer fire companies: